drewm/mailchimp-api/README.md

 print_r($MailChimp->get('lists'));
 ```

-Subscribe someone to a list
+Subscribe someone to a list and an interest group

 ```php
 use \DrewM\MailChimp\MailChimp;